vdW-DF-ahcx: a range-separated van der Waals density functional hybrid: GGA exchange and exchange holes

+Answering this question is straightforward for any given problem, as long as one saves the density after completing a \textsc{Quantum Espresso} calculation.
+Our now updated \textsc{ppACF} post-processing code (launched in Refs.\ \onlinecite{JiScHy18a,JiScHy18b} and committed to the \textsc{Quantum Espresso} package) gives a general coupling-constant analysis, an evaluation of kinetic-correlation energy components, as well as a per-system determination of actual exchange $R$ ratio (for nonhybrids).
+For the 10 fullerene calculations discussed in the introduction, we find that the cx13/CX value for the actual exchange ratio $R$ never exceeds 1.025.
+In practice, the CX exchange ratio remains far below even the stringent bound (1.174) that exists for two-electron systems.\cite{SCAN}

-The bottom panel of Fig.\ \ref{fig:FitHset} provides further details.
-It does so by comparing our results for the Gaussian suppression factors $\mathcal{H}(s)$ that arise in our AH exchange analysis.
-The shapes of the Gaussian suppression $\mathcal{H}(s)$ is similar in all cases.
+The bottom panel of Fig.\ \ref{fig:FitHset} provides further details of the cx13 design.
+It does so by comparing the Gaussian suppression factors $\mathcal{H}(s)$ that arise in our AH analysis of constrained exchange functionals.
+The shapes of the Gaussian suppression $\mathcal{H}(s)$ are similar in all cases.
 The $s$ position of the maximum for cx13 (LV-rPW86) sits essentially on the PBEsolx position, slightly above the maximum position for rPW86 and PBEx.
 Meanwhile, the cx13 maximum value aligns with that of the PBE description.
 As expected, the asymptotic cx13 behavior coincides with that of the rPW86 while for low $s$ values, the Gaussian suppression is almost identical to that which characterizes PBEsol.
-This is also expected as the PBEsolx was explicitly designed to move the exchange enhancement closer to the LV-type of exchange input.
+This is also expected as the PBEsolx was explicitly designed to move the exchange enhancement closer to the input that also defines LV exchange.
 That is, the PBEsolx is closer to the MBPT analysis of exchange in the weakly perturbed electron gas.\cite{lavo87,lavo90,PBEsol,thonhauser,HyJiSh20}

 Overall, Fig.\ \ref{fig:FitHset} confirms that there are no wild features in the AH characterizations of exchange in the vdW-DF releases, including CX.
 Moreover, the bottom panel confirms our assumption, that our AH model description of cx13 can be trusted.
 This follows because we find that it reflects a mixture of PBEsol-like, PBE-like, and rPW86-like behaviors for the Gaussian suppression factor of the hole.
-In fact, like PBE, the cx13 aims to serve as a compromise of staying close to direct MBPT input at low $s$ (good for solids) and a more rapid enhancement rise (as in rPW86) for larger $s$ values (good for descriptions of molecular binding energies\cite{mulela09,kannemann}).
+In fact, like PBE, the cx13 aims to serve as a compromise of staying close to MBPT results at low $s$ (good for solids) and a more rapid enhancement rise (as in rPW86) for larger $s$ values (good for descriptions of molecular binding energies\cite{mulela09,kannemann}).